ChromeTee/Basic-Java-Q/README.md

 # What best describes a breakpoint?
 an intentional stopping point put into a program for debugging purposes.
 A breakpoint allows you to stop the program at a particular line of code, and is thus a useful debugging tool.

+# Which scenario represents a logic error?
+displaying output that the user guessed incorrectly, when the user's answer is spelled correctly but is capitalized

+# What is the main characteristic of a syntax error?
+It causes a program to fail before it is able to run.
+Source code that has a syntax error will not compile, and spelling a keyword wrong is a common cause of this.

+# When is an appropriate time to use a breakpoint?
+to determine whether a block of code is not executing as it should.
+A breakpoint is a useful tool to examine whether a piece of code is being executed or skipped.

+# What are functions?
+a function is just a series of finite steps that accomplish some task.

+# why use functions?
+Functions help developers organize their code in a meaningful way.
+Organizing a series of steps under a label helps us keep track of certain tasks we might want to accomplish in our program.